norok2/ismrm_abstract/README.md

 ## Introduction
-This short project consist mainly of the `ismrm_abstract.py` Python script, which aims at providing a viable way of writing offline and sharing your abstracts for the ISMRM annual meeting and exhibition 2018 in Paris.
+This short project consist mainly of the `ismrm_abstract.py` Python script, which aims at providing a viable way of writing offline and sharing your abstracts for the ISMRM annual meeting and exhibition 2019 in Montreal.
 Technically, the tool checks the limits suggested/imposed by the submission system in a source file written with a subset of MarkDown (with the double backslash convention for mathematical elements).
 The appearance of the document can be tweaked through CSS.

 ## ismrm_abstract.py